s1sun/Coding_Challenge/README.md

 **Solution for Requirement (b)**

-To accommodate additional information based on customer-specific requirements, I introduced the concept of tags.
+To accommodate additional information based on customer-specific requirements, the concept of tags are introduced.
 Tags will be a list containing customer-required additional information, such as Ai_mw, Bi_mw, etc.

 For detailed information on adding **tags** into class **Substance**, please refer to the "PyPlate_answer_b.ipynb" file.